For a 2,000 square foot space, most homes need a 50–60 pint dehumidifier under normal conditions.

 If any portion of the 2,000 sq ft is below grade, assume higher moisture load.

-In most basement scenarios at this size, 60 pints is a safer starting point.
+In most basement scenarios at this size, 60 pints is the safer starting point.

 Climate Adjustment

-In humid regions such as the Southeast, Gulf Coast, or near large bodies of water, moisture load increases significantly.
+In humid regions such as the Southeast, Gulf Coast, coastal areas, or homes near large bodies of water, the unit keeps fighting new moisture from outdoor air, air leaks, and damp lower levels.

 In drier climates, the lower end of the range may be sufficient.